-Equivalencies for waivers or Michigan State University course credit are available at www.admissions.msu.edu/documents/MSU_AP_Equivalencies.pdf.
+Visit the admissions Web site for Michigan State University's AP Equivalencies for waivers or course credit.
 Students must have their AP scores sent directly to the Office of Admissions.

 Students who wish to request removal of Advanced Placement credit from their academic record, need to submit their request to their advisor before the end of the first term of enrollment.
 After the first term of enrollment, the associate dean of the student's college will review each case, including its accordance with federal financial aid policy, and may recommend the addition or the removal of Advanced Placement credit by submitting a request to the Office of the Registrar.